 Known as one of Ridley Scott’s best movies, Gladiator was one of the first commercially and critically successful films of the 21st century.
-And though it won Oscars and brought in piles of money at the box office, its success meant that audiences became familiar with a fictional ancient Rome.
+And though the movie won Oscars and earned piles of money at the box office, its success meant that audiences became accustomed to a fictionalized ancient Rome.

-No, Commodus Didn't Murder His Dad
+Commodus Didn't Kill His Dad

 Lucilla Didn't Get A Happy Ending

-However, the real Lucilla had a far more dramatic story.
+The life of the real Lucilla, however, was a far more dramatic story.
 She was married off twice to her father's political allies, even as she cultivated a mind of her own.
-After her brother succeeded their father as Emperor, Lucilla became concerned over his behavior and came to the conclusion that he had to go.
-With the help of her lover, Lucilla orchestrated an assassination attempt to rid Rome of her brother.
-The plot failed and Lucilla was banished to the island of Capri, where she was later executed.
+After her brother succeeded their father as Emperor, Lucilla became concerned about his behavior and concluded that he must be overthrown.

-He was a major gladiator fanboy, had delusions of becoming a gladiator himself, and even frequently appeared in arenas.
+He was a diehard gladiator fan, had delusions of becoming a gladiator himself, and even frequently appeared in arenas.
 Commodus even fought in the Colosseum with wooden swords against harmless opponents and pretended to be Hercules.
 He even renamed Rome after himself and was also a prolific slayer of animals.

 Marcus Aurelius Had No Intention Of Returning Rome To A Republic